RaymondChoi54/webcamMouse/deliverables/iteration-02.review.md

  * From most to least important.
  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?

+The webcam software still requires calibration on the current code it has.
+It has trouble detecting people with long hair covering their faces and is rather slow at moving the cursor around the screen.

 ***State what hasn't been completed